-The long term disability claim process is often long and frustrating.
+The long-term disability claim process is often long and frustrating.
 Having to track down medical records and speak with insurance representatives can be tiresome, especially if you are dealing with the daily frustrations of your disability.
-You can help to minimize your frustration by building a well supported disability claim.
-Here we share some tips to help you build a strong administrative claim file and avoid common pitfalls that can derail your case:
+You can help minimize your frustration by building a well-supported disability claim.
+Here, we share some tips to help you build a strong administrative claim file and avoid common pitfalls that can derail your case.

 Trap #1: Failing to Review Your Application for Disability Insurance Coverage Before Applying for Benefits